 In addition to having a strong password alongside 2FA, you can go one step further by using a VPN, particularly if you regularly use insecure or public networks.

 This adds on an extra layer of privacy and anonymity when you are using the internet across these networks.
-Not only does this prevent hackers and man-in-the-middle attacks from compromising your information and accounts, but it also stops people snooping on your internet usage.
+Not only does this prevent hackers and man-in-the-middle attacks from compromising your information and accounts, but it also stops governments and ISPs from snooping on your internet usage.

 We recommend learning more about VPNs by reading this guide on the best VPNs of 2019 to make an informed decision.